Interview With Jorge Rangel, Dubai's Go-To for Interior Fit-Outs and Inspiration

 To start - the room must be tailored according to the child's interests and needs.

 The Brazillian architect said that both the mum and the four-year-old son were thoroughly involved in conceptualising the room, from giving feedback to adding details.
-To make the space functional, safe, original, and pleasant, Rangel had to start from scratch.
+To make the space functional, safe, original, and pleasant, the expert had to start from scratch.

 He believes that in order to create the ideal bedroom design for any child, the relationship between the designer, the parent, and the child is key.